Trevor Larnach Player Props: Twins vs. White Sox

-Trevor Larnach -- 0-for-3 in his most recent game -- will be in action for the Minnesota Twins against the Chicago White Sox, with Dylan Cease on the mound, on April 10 at 2:10 PM ET.
+Trevor Larnach -- 1-for-5 with an RBI in his most recent game -- will be in action for the Minnesota Twins versus the Chicago White Sox, with Lance Lynn on the mound, on April 11 at 7:40 PM ET.

-In his previous game he had a hitless performance (0-for-3) against the Astros.
+In his most recent game he had a one-hit showing (1-for-5) against the White Sox.

 Trevor Larnach Game Info & Props vs. the White Sox